Environment and Security: The case of Central Asia

-Recent political developments in Kyrgyztan and Uzbekistan have once again drawn the world s attention to the Ferghana valley.
-Being the most fertile, densely populated region in the whole of Central Asia, the valley is home for 10 million people living well below US$ 500 a year per capita gross national income, so that 60% of the population is defined as poor.
+Recent political developments in Kyrgyzstan and Uzbekistan have once again drawn the world s attention to the Ferghana valley.
+Being the most fertile, densely populated region in the whole of Central Asia, the valley is home for 10 million people living well below US$ 500 a year per capital gross national income, so that 60% of the population is defined as poor.
 The valley straddles three countries Kyrgyzstan, Tajikistan and Uzbekistan which emerged as sovereign states after the collapse of the Soviet Union.

 Industrial activities present a challenge, in particular where pollution crosses borders such as e.g. between Kyrgyzstan and Uzbekistan.
 Active mines and smelters are important sources of national and local revenue, many of them are however located near state borders and present a continuous source discontent.
 Closed industrial sites are badly managed, schools and houses sprawl into former industrial areas as at closed Uranium mine in Taboshar, Tajikistan.
 The legacy of Soviet-era Uranium mining is a region-wide source of public anxiety.